-Trappco Ranch features a swimming pool, bar and restaurant, picnic gardens, an artificial lake for boat rides, horse stable, children’s playground, a shopping centre, accommodation, craft centre set up by Kaduna state ministry of culture and tourism, named the culture window, and conference hall for seminars.
+Trappco Ranch features a swimming pool, bar, and restaurant, picnic gardens, an artificial lake for boat rides, horse stable, children’s playground, a shopping center, accommodation, craft center set up by Kaduna state ministry of culture and tourism, named the culture window, and conference hall for seminars.

 Kajuru Castle a luxury villa located in Kajuru village in Kaduna State.
-The villa built in 1989, has turrets, armoury and dungeon.
+The villa built in 1989, has turrets, armory, and dungeon.
 The Kajuru castle spells royalty.
-It is important to note that the Kajuru Castle is a tourist attraction, but not a resort.
+It is important to note that Kajuru Castle is a tourist attraction, but not a resort.

 The exclusive villa includes a guest tower of 4 rooms (‘dungeons’), a central building with an authentic knights’ hall and a master suite (landlord’s residence) as well as a dragon tower.

 Staying in Kaduna